grace84/Heart-Attack-Risk-Assessor/README.md

-This is a small project of building heart attack risk assessor using Framingham Heart Study dataset.
+This is a small project of building heart attack risk assessor using the Framingham Heart Study dataset.